 Can I afford the cost of training?

 Yes – there is NO cost!
 We provide free training in EMS, CPR, uniforms, books and other materials and hold the training sessions in our fire station – very convenient.
-Additionally, Fire and EMS members receive free membership in the Miami Athletic Club in Milford.
-We'll even pay for a babysitter!
+Additionally, Fire and EMS members receive free membership at the Miami Athletic Club in Milford.

 Can’t I just write a check and have someone else do this?